astropy/astropy/docs/modeling/fitting.rst

        [  3.91115939e-16,   3.91115939e-16],
        [ -2.99676984e-17,  -2.99676984e-17]])

-Fitters support constraint fitting through `~astropy.models.constraints.Constraints`.
+Fitters support constraint fitting through `~astropy.modeling.constraints.Constraints`.

-- All fitters support fixed (frozen) parameters through the `fixed` argument to models or setting the `~astropy.models.parameters.Parameter.fixed` attribute directly on a parameter.
+- All fitters support fixed (frozen) parameters through the `fixed` argument to models or setting the `~astropy.modeling.parameters.Parameter.fixed` attribute directly on a parameter.

 For linear fitters freezing a polynomial coefficient means that a